edanalytics/ea_airflow_util/README.md

 **build_task_group()**

-Builds a task group to load data from csv and txt files in a Sharefile directory to a Snowflake table.
+Builds a task group to load data from files in a Sharefile directory to a Snowflake table.

 Note that the arguments specified here are relative to the class arguments provided at instantiation.
 For example, the sharefile_path